John L. Leal: Career

 After obtaining his medical degree, Leal opened a medical practice in Paterson, New Jersey, and was appointed City Physician in 1886.
 Along with other physicians, he founded the outpatient clinic at Paterson General Hospital in 1887 and worked there until 1892.
 In 1888, he married Amy Arrowsmith and their only son, Graham, was born within the year.
 Leal's career in Paterson city government continued with his appointment as Health Inspector in 1891 and Health Officer in 1892.
 As Health Officer, Leal was responsible for the identification of epidemics of communicable diseases and for the disinfection of the homes of the afflicted.
 He also oversaw the public water supply and was responsible for constructing the growing network of sewers to remove domestic and industrial wastes from the City.
 To prevent the spread of contagious diseases, he was responsible for building an Isolation Hospital in Paterson in 1897, which, at the time, was considered a model facility.
-By 1918, more than 1,000 North American cities were using chlorine to disinfect their water supplies, which served approximately 33 million people.
+He published several papers during his tenure as Health Officer including one that described the cause of a waterborne typhoid fever outbreak in Paterson.

+In 1899, Leal left the city's service and became the sanitary adviser to the East Jersey Water Company.
+His decision to focus on matters of public health and the safety of drinking water was driven in part by his personal experiences and from the influence of Garret Hobart, who became the 24th Vice President of the United States in 1896.
+Toward the end of his life, Leal was President of the Board of Health for the City of Paterson.